Technius/knightgame/README.md

 To run the game, type `activator desktop/run` in a terminal.

+To package the game, type `activator desktop/universal:packageBin` in a terminal.

 # Credits
 This project uses the following assets or tools:
 * The [Universal LPC Spritesheet](https://github.com/makrohn/Universal-LPC-spritesheet), assembled by Matthew Krohn.